Summary - TLDRREAD IT

 As an online shop owner or marketer, you must be wondering if you can achieve the same level of revenue and engagement (or at least close to) as last year.

 We certainly do not want a repeat of 2020 in terms of confinement.
 We don’t like seeing lost conversions either.
-So, in this article, we walk you through 5 relevant methods and Shopify tools through which you can keep those conversion rates high and improve your on-site marketing.
+So, in this article, we walk you through 5 relevant methods and Shopify tools through which you can keep those conversion rates high and increase traffic to your Shopify store.

 Upselling is one of the most common eCommerce methods to drive AOV up by offering customers a better variation of the same product.
 For example, if your customers want to buy a MacBook with 128 GB of memory, you can offer a MacBook with 250GB of memory instead.